weiliang-chen/order-take/README.md

     {
      "origin": ["39.9222","117.2014"],
      "destination" : ["39.9156", "116.4074"]
     }

-if order is created successed, it will return status 200OK and response.
+if order is created successed, it will return 200OK and response.

 response:

     {
      "origin":[
         "39.9222",
         "117.2014"
     ],
     "destination": [
         "39.9156",
         "116.4074"
     ],
     "_id": "601cedb16ddb5f0017a3a160",
     "status": "UNASSIGNED",
     "distance": "105 km"
     }